Xeverous/the_website/website/pages/cpp/tutorials/beginner/04_functions/01_introduction.rst

 ###############

 - Unless there is a better reason, function parameters should be ordered in decreasing importance (most important parameters first).
 - Variables are data.
-Functions are algorithms.
+Functions are tasks.
 Variables should be named as nouns and functions as verbs.
 - Before you write a function for some task, check whether it's not already in the standard library.
 A lot of common mathematical operations are already available in `cmath header <https://en.cppreference.com/w/cpp/header/cmath>`_.

 Exercise